vulpinenetworks/SOCProject/docs/source/technologies.rst

 Cisco Umbrella DNS
 ------------

-We chose to implement the Cisco ASA-V-5 Virtual Security Appliance.
+We chose to implement the Cisco Umbrella DNS.

 Because
 ^^^^^^